Tattomoosa/godot-plugin-devtools/README.md

 	<br/>
 </div>

+## Fork Info
+	- Seemed to have cleared most issues related to 4.4.1 compatibility.
+	- Make compatible with Modular Browser instancing.
+	- Add multiwindow debugger support.
+If window is child of Editor Base Control, it can be found with F12.

+---

 > Complete and in a polished state but uses 4.5-only features (oops) and I don't know that I have it in me to backport when I'm using 4.5 exclusively.

 # Basic Overview